Banner

 Brief Bio

 Xin-She Yang obtained his DPhil in Applied Mathematics from the University of Oxford.
-He then worked at Cambridge University and National Physical Laboratory (UK) as a Senior Research Scientist.
+He then worked at Cambridge University and then later at National Physical Laboratory (UK) as a Senior Research Scientist.
 Now he is Reader in Modelling and Optimization at Middlesex University London, and a co-Editor of the Springer Tracts in Nature-Inspired Computing.
 He is also an elected Fellow of the Institute of Mathematics and its Applications (FIMA), UK.
 He was the IEEE Computational Intelligence Society (CIS) chair for the Task Force on Business Intelligence and Knowledge Management (2015 to 2020).
-He has published more than 40 books and more than350 peer-reviewed research papers with more than 87,000 citations, and he has been on the prestigious list of most influential researchers or highly-cited researchers (Web of Sciences) for eight consecutive years since 2016.
+He has published more than 40 books and more than 350 peer-reviewed research papers with more than 90,000 citations, and he has been on the prestigious list of most influential researchers or highly-cited researchers (Web of Sciences) for eight consecutive years since 2016.

 Abstract